public-people/politician-data-project/index.md

   <div class="Description-heading">🏁 Project Goal</div>
   <p>We should know who is running our local, provincial and national governments</p>

   <p>Searching online for individuals you find in the news and conversation gives you the web pages that are most popular or relevant to what you're searching for.
-This does not give you a good overview with a broad range of reputable sources.</p>
+This does not necessarily give you a good overview with a broad range of reputable sources.</p>

   <p>It should be easy to learn about the political past of all publicly appointed officials.</p>